 This table shows the annual rate of base salary for each named executive officer.
 In the summary compensation table, the "Salary" column shows the actual salary paid in the year.
-This table has separate columns for profit sharing and bonus.
-In the summary compensation table, profit sharing and bonus are aggregated in the column for "Non-Equity Incentive Plan Compensation," in accordance with SEC requirements.
 Please see Notes 1 and 2 to the summary compensation table for information about how grant date fair value was calculated.

-The "Total" for Mr. Lizardi for 2020 was higher than 2019 primarily due to higher equity awards in 2020, reflecting an effort to align with the projected market range for similarly situated executives in our comparator group.
-The "Total" for Mr. Ilan was higher primarily due to higher equity awards and bonus in 2020.
-Mr. Ilan assumed chief operating officer responsibilities in August 2020.
+For Messrs.
+Ilan and Kozanian, the "Total" for 2021 was higher than 2020 primarily due to higher equity awards in 2021, reflecting an effort to align with the projected market range for similarly situated executives in our comparator group.

-The compensation decisions shown above resulted in the following 2020 compensation mix for the named executive officers:
+The compensation decisions shown above resulted in the following 2021 compensation mix for the named executive officers: